News

 What do the government’s anti-strike laws mean for London?

-A bill requiring striking workers to meet ‘minimum service levels’ passed last year.
-The anti-strike legislation supposedly ensures ‘minimum service levels’ on key public services, including trains, making it pretty difficult for things to grind to a complete halt.
+A bill requiring striking workers to meet ‘minimum service levels’ was passed by the Conservative government last year.
+The anti-strike legislation supposedly ensures ‘minimum service levels’ on key public services, including trains, theoretically making it pretty difficult for things to grind to a complete halt.

 Stay in the loop: sign up to our free Time Out London newsletter for the best of the city, straight to your inbox.